robbr48/tmms32/pages/pages-root-folder/index.md

 homepage: true
 ---

-## Title
+## Welcome to MODPROD!
-Blabla

 <p align="center">
 <img src="{{ site.urlimg }}frontpage.jpg" alt="">
 </p>

-The Center for Model-Based Cyber-Physical Product Development (MODPROD) is an interdisciplinary research center at the Linköping University.
+The Center for Model-Based Cyber-Physical Product Development (MODPROD) is an interdisciplinary research center at Linköping University.
 The center involves a number of companies as well as researchers from the Department of Computer and Information Science (IDA) and the Department of Management and Engineering (IEI).

 <p align="center">
 <img src="{{ site.urlimg }}block_diagram.png" alt="">